Capital One miles review: Start traveling now with the simplest rewards program around

 - Has not been more than 60 days late on a loan in the past year

-- Has had a loan or credit card for 3+ years with a credit limit of $5,000+
+- Has had a loan or credit card for three or more years with a credit limit of $5,000+

 If you’re a miles & points beginner, and plan to apply for lots of cards later, these aren’t good cards for you.
 There are other credit cards with much better sign-up bonuses that earn more valuable points and have better travel benefits.
 Capital One miles are usually not worth as much as airline miles or hotel points.

 Opening these Capital One cards could decrease your chances of being approved for great Chase cards later on.
 That’s because if you’ve opened five or more cards in the past 24 months (not counting Chase business cards and other business cards), Chase won’t approve you for many of their cards.
 This is called the Chase 5/24 rule.

 However, if you already have all the Chase cards you want or you’re happy with Capital One’s straightforward program, these cards are definitely worth a look.

 You can use Capital One miles for a wide range of travel purchases, like Airbnb stays, hotels, flights, and more.
 And they’re super easy to redeem.

 Capital One miles are usually not worth as much as airline miles or hotel points, but they’re also generally easier to use.
 If you don’t want to deal with available hotel award nights, airline blackout dates, and award charts, you might be interested in collecting Capital One miles.

 Are Capital One miles worth the convenience — Or would you rather collect other miles & points to get a better value?